Da2software/Angular-datalist/README.md

 }]
 ```
 ## select the column list
-use with **[columnValue]="string colum name"** code to select the header to show on the suggestions, acording to the JSON.
+use with **[columnValue]="string column name"** code to select the header to show on the suggestions, according to the JSON.
 ## input element reference
 use with **[inputElement]="angular HTML ID"** code and you can add the html input reference.
 ```html